The Beginner's Guide To Treating Heel Spurs

 Shoes and orthotics.

 Wearing the right shoes can help reduce pain from heel spurs.
 Look for shoes with good arch support and a cushioned sole.
-If your heels still hurt after changing shoes, you may need to add an orthotic device such as arch support or heel cup.
-You can buy these devices over-the-counter or have them custom-made by a podiatrist.
+If your heels still hurt after changing shoes, you may need to add custom orthotics.
+You can buy these devices over-the-counter or have them custom-made by a certified pedorthist like The Shoe Doctor.

 If you have heel pain, you can take over-the-counter medicines such as ibuprofen (Advil) or naproxen (Aleve).
 Be sure to follow the instructions on the package.
 You should not take these medicines for more than a few days because they can cause stomach bleeding.
 If your pain does not go away after a few days, see your doctor.